spatialos/CExampleProject/README.md

 This project contains workers written in both C and C#, so therefore it depends on the following:

 1. The C example workers use [CMake](https://cmake.org/download/) as their build system.
 On Windows, Visual Studio 2015 or above needs to be installed.
-1. The C# worker depends on Mono, as specified in the [C# worker SDK requirements](https://docs.improbable.io/reference/latest/csharpsdk/requirements).
+1. The C# worker depends on a C# development environment (with `msbuild`), such as Visual Studio or Mono, as specified in the [C# worker SDK requirements](https://docs.improbable.io/reference/latest/csharpsdk/setting-up).

 ## Quick start